Shuudoushi/EMC2301/README.md

 This is nothing fancy.
 There is no GUI.
 There is no automatic temp-fan control.
 It is command line only to quickly read or set the fan speed of a raspberry pi, nothing else.

-Have fun, I'm not responsible for what you do to you're own stuff running this code.
+Have fun, I'm not responsible for what you do to your own stuff running this code.
 (But if something sets itself on fire, send me a video of it as it'll epic.)

 (May work with nvidia jetson as well as over SPI and/or GPIO, don't know, haven't tested it, but it seems the waveshare backend has support for it.)